Community Transformation Grant

 - State-level coordination and impact in clinical preventive services, active living strategies, state food charter development and statewide tobacco control policies that reduce tobacco use and exposure to secondhand smoke.

 In order to make the most efficient use of grant funds, MDH is using the already in place structure of the Statewide Health Improvement Program.
-For CTG’s local grants, five current SHIP grantees with a high need and proven capacity were chosen, representing a large region of Northern Minnesota:
+For CTG’s local grants, five SHIP grantees with a high need and proven capacity were chosen, representing a large region of northern Minnesota: